 In addition to this, the world wide web, aka the internet, uses both symmetric and asymmetric encryption for a more secure transfer of data.
 It is done by adopting a secure socket layer (SSL) for HTTPS (HyperText Transfer Protocol Secure) transport.

 - SSL uses Asymmetric (Example algorithms: DSA, ElGamal, RSA, etc.) cryptography in the initial handshake and Symmetric (Example algorithms: AES-192, AES-256, etc.) encryption for the actual data transfer between the server and client.

 - SSL HANDSHAKE: The communication begins with this handshake.
-The asymmetric transmission verifies authentication and also gets hold of the server’s public key.
+The asymmetric transmission verifies authentication and holds the server’s public key.
 This encryption is also responsible for establishing an HTTPS connection for data transfer.

 - A “client hello” is sent by the client to the server.
 This message includes information about the client needed by the server to start communicating with the client over SSL.

-- The server responds with a “server hello” message, once the server receives the “client hello.”
-This message includes server information needed by the client to begin using SSL to communicate with the server.
+- The server responds with a “server hello” message once the server receives the “client hello.”
+This message includes server information the client needs to begin using SSL to communicate with the server.

 - Before initiating any further communication, the client verifies the SSL certificate presented by the server with the CA (Certificate Authority).
 If the server authentication fails, the client shows a warning to the user and refuses the SSL connection.

 - If the server is authenticated, the client encrypts (using the server’s public key) a session key it creates and sends it back to the server.

 - On receiving the session key, the server uses its private key to decrypt it and sends back an encrypted (using the session key) acknowledgment to the client.